libsdl-org/SDL/docs/README-migration.md

 begin_code.h and close_code.h in the public headers have been renamed to SDL_begin_code.h and SDL_close_code.h.
 These aren't meant to be included directly by applications, but if your application did, please update your `#include` lines.

+The vi format comments have been removed from source code.
+Vim users can use the [editorconfig plugin](https://github.com/editorconfig/editorconfig-vim) to automatically set tab spacing for the SDL coding style.

 ## SDL_cpuinfo.h